 LISTEN TO AUDIO OF THIS CONTENT

-Tranxene: Clorazepate (brand name Tranxene) is a benzodiazepine possessing sedative, hypnotic andproperties.
-It exerts powerful, long-lasting, anti-anxiety and muscle relaxant effects. is responsible for most of the therapeutic effects of clorazepate.
+Tranxene (generic name Clorazepate) is a benzodiazepine possessing sedative, hypnotic and anxiolytic properties.
+It exerts powerful, long-lasting, anti-anxiety and muscle relaxant effects.
+Desmethyldiazepam is responsible for most of the therapeutic effects of clorazepate.

 - In fact, the combination of alcohol and this drug could cause users to stop breathing or become comatose.

 The U.S. Drug Enforcement Agency designates this drug and other benzodiazepines as a Schedule IV controlled substance available only through a physician’s prescription.
 Buying or selling Tranxene on the street is illegal and an arrestable offense.

 Clorazepate is primarily prescribed for treating:

 - relieve chronic anxiety